Board of Directors

 Board Member

-As the prior chair of the Barnes & Thornburg aviation law group, Cliff (retired of counsel) advised on aviation related transactions, emergency, preparation and response, insurance and risk analysis, litigation and regulatory supervision.
+As the Founder and Manager of Clifford Maine Aviation Law PLC, Cliff advised on aviation related transactions, emergency, preparation and response, insurance and risk analysis, litigation and regulatory supervision.
 As a pilot, himself, Cliff’s lifetime passion, for Aviation was manifested in everything he did.
 As result, he spoke the language of Pilots, mechanics, Airlines, entrepreneurs in business professionals in the specialized industry.
 Cliff currently serves on the board of the West Michigan Aviation Academy a high school, dedicated to Aviation and stem education.

 Cliff first soloed on his 16th birthday and flies a Lindy Award winning Lake Amphibian aircraft.